And I'm going to be telling him, you've got to end this war.

 I'm looking at a map of Alaska right now.

-The land mass is is huge.
+The land mass is huge.

 It's massive.

-Um it is probably one of the most energy rich, one of the most natural mineral rich.
+It is probably one of the most energy rich, one of the most natural mineral rich.

-It is one of it it, I I mean, the amount of money they take in every year, it's spectacular in terms of oil, energy, especially now that Donald Trump's going to be in office.
+It is one of, I mean, the amount of money they take in every year, it's spectacular in terms of oil, energy, especially now that Donald Trump's going to be in office, that money is going to go through the roof because, yes, he's opening up Anwar, which was the purpose for getting Anwar in the first place.

-And but also gold.
+But also gold.

 It is the only state in the United States that produces platinum.